gethuman/pancakes/README.md

 this object on the fly based on the following:

 1. The current container name (i.e. api, webserver, batch, etc.) is passed into the Pancakes init()
-1. Look at the post.resource file and gets the default adapter.
+1. Look at the post.resource.js file and gets the default adapter.
 For example, 'persist'.
 1. Get all the methods and params for those methods with the default adapter.
 1. The adapter mappings are passed into Pancakes init() to determine which implementation of the persist adapter is used.
 For example, mongo.persist.adapter.
-1. The adapter and the resource specific override are combined (ex. mongo.persist.adapter + post.persist.override)
+1. The adapter and the resource specific override are combined (ex. mongo.persist.adapter + post.persist.service)
+1. Filters used for a given service are gathered from the services/filters/filter.config.js file in your project.
-1. A new service object is built that takes the methods (as defined in the resource file) from the chosen adapter
+1. A new service object is built that takes the methods (as defined in the resource file) from the chosen adapter and override along with the appropriate filters.

 Some of the other things you can do include: